wfragoso02/NextUp/README.md

 # NextUp

 ### Welcome to NextUp
 NextUp is a fully functional single page pixel perfect app clone from the popular streaming app, Netflix that streams popular trailers for Movies and TV shows.
 Users can sign in/sign up and manage up to 5 profiles using CRUD.
-Each profile is associated, through Active Record associations, to a respective customizable list.
+Each profile is associated, through ActiveRecord associations, to a respective customizable list.
 Users can add and remove items to and from a profiles respective list for later watch.

 Visit the [Live](http://nextup-app.herokuapp.com/#/) site here!